 8) Bake and freeze muffins, banana bread or other breakfast-friendly baked goods.

 This will not only make breakfast easy on regular mornings, but baking and freezing some muffins, quickbreads, or other baked goods is a great idea if you’re road-tripping somewhere.
 Dedicate one morning or afternoon to knocking out several loaves of bread or several dozen muffins, and you’ll reap the rewards for weeks to come.

 9) Load up on ice and ice packs.

 We always seem to run out of ice at the most inopportune times.
 If you have the space or an extra freezer, buy a few bags of ice to keep on hand in case you need to pack a cooler to take to the pool or park, or keep lots of drinks cool at a party.
 Also, make sure you have plenty of reusable ice packs on hand for lunches or snacks that you need to keep refrigerated for kids’ camps or other activities.

 10) Plant some herbs.

 I use a ton of fresh herbs during the summer, whether in marinades, salads, pesto, potato salad, or pasta salad.
-You will save a lot of money (and trips to the store) if you maintain your own little herb garden, and it doesn’t need to be anything fancy.
+You will save a lot of money (and trips to the store) if you maintain your own herb garden.
 Most herbs will thrive in pots on a sunny area of a porch or even indoors on a windowsill.
 My favorite summer herbs to plant are mint, basil, italian parsley, thyme, dill, cilantro and chives.